SundownRider/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the ![install-elk.yml](https://github.com/SundownRider/Elk-Stack-Project/blob/main/Ansible/install-elk.yml) file to the /etc/ansible directory.
 - Update the /etc/ansible/hosts file to include the IP addresses of the webservers that you would like to install ELK on and the IP address of the ELK virtual machine
 ![Ansible Hosts](https://github.com/SundownRider/Elk-Stack-Project/blob/main/Images/Hosts.png)
 - Run the playbook, and navigate to http://[Elk-Server External IP]:5601/app/kibana to check that the installation worked as expected.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 Note: An example installation write up can be found ![here](https://github.com/SundownRider/Elk-Stack-Project/blob/main/WriteUp.txt)